Cost centre

-A cost centre is a department within a business to which costs can be allocated.
+A cost centre is an activity within a business to which costs can be apportioned or allocated.
 The term includes departments which do not produce directly but they incur costs to the business, when the manager and employees of the cost centre are not accountable for the profitability and investment decisions of the business but they are responsible for some of its costs.

 Types

 There are two main types of cost centres: